light-space/backend-challenge/README.md

 - Execute the application via command line by passing invoice's amount, department, and whether a manager approval is required as input fields
 - Delete the current Workflow
 - Add rules to the current Workflow
+- Print the current Workflow
 - Support for two ways to give approval: Slack and Email

 ## Command Line Executables

-The solution consists of three command line executables.
+The solution consists of four command line executables.
 1. `--submit-invoice <amount[Double]> <department[FINANCE|MARKETING] <manager_approval[Boolean]`:
    * Submits an invoice for approval.
 The invoice gets automatically processed by checking against each rule in the workflow.
 A message is sent to the corresponding employee